Following a Lead

 Why abandon a leader?

-Seems highly possible that those who stayed onboard may have been better off than those who jumped ship.
+Seems highly possible that those who stayed onboard think they are been better off than those who jumped ship.

 Many are easily lead and easily influenced.
 Whatever our course and direction, it always leads us to where we are going, whether we know it or not in ownerSHIP, friendSHIP, partnerSHIP, companionSHIP, leaderSHIP and relationSHIP.

-Do you believe you were lead here or that you lead yourself to this destination?
+Do you believe you were lead here or that you lead yourself to this blog post?